mrychlik/OthelloPP/README.md

 	  -h, --help                 - print this message and quit [you@yourbox]$

+With the default values, the program is in autoplay mode, i.e. both players are played by computer, using minimax to depth 12, on a standard 8-by-8 board.
+To follow the moves, one may use option '-d 2'.

 ## The original author's README

 This is a rewrite of my original java othello playing script.